tychonievich/cs2102/markdown/policies.md

 Bad things happen.
 People forget things and make mistakes.
 Bad days coincide with due dates.
+People get sick.
 Etc.

-If you believe that circumstances warrant an change in deadline, a second chance, or some other accommodation in order to more accurately synchronize grade with knowledge, talk to your professor and we'll resolve the situation as best we can.
+If you believe that circumstances warrant an change in deadline, a second chance, or some other accommodation in order to more accurately synchronize grade with knowledge, talk to your instructor and we'll resolve the situation as best we can.